 Thus, you should increase the basking area.
 When turtles find enough room for their basking, they won’t compete for the best locations.
 This way, they will stop stacking.
 Additionally, you may arrange multiple basking spots to prevent the piling of turtles.

 Therefore, they won’t have to look to and fro for multiple basking spots.
 It is a great relief for these slow-moving animals.
 Also, they change their position while stacking each day.
-It means not a particular turtle would stay at the bottom always and being hurt.
+It means not a particular turtle would stay at the bottom always and be hurt.

 Therefore, you should not worry about turtles’ injuries due to stacking.
 But you can still increase the basking spot to prevent stacking if you want.